Italian Auxiliary Verbs for Beginners: Everything You Need to Know

 If you need to use a reflexive verb in the past perfect tense, don’t despair!
 Simply use this formula:

-subject + reflexive pronoun + auxiliary essere in present tense + past participle + rest of sentence.
+subject + reflexive pronoun + auxiliary essere in the present tense + past participle of the verb + rest of sentence

 Using Stare in the Present Continuous Tense

-Observe the ways that stare is used as an auxiliary verb in these two sentences:
+Observe how stare is used as an auxiliary verb in these two sentences:

 Giorgio sta aspettando un SMS da Laura. — Giorgio is waiting for a text from Laura.